EleazarColeShowers/EleazarColeShowers/README.md

 - 👋 Hi, I’m Eleazar ColeShowers
-- 👀 I’m interested in Android Development
+- 👀 I’m interested in Mobile Development
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently building apps in Kotlin and Flutter
-- 💞️ I’m looking to collaborate on Projects using Jetpack Compose and Retrofit
+- 💞️ I’m looking to collaborate on Projects using Jetpack Compose and Flutter
 - 📫 How to reach me ; eleato2020@gmail.com
 - ⚡ Fun fact: I write fiction novels